sheory/sheory/README.md

 Hello! 👋 I’m Sheory, a Software Engineer skilled in backend development with Python, Flask, FastAPI and Django.

-👩‍💻 I'm currently a Mid Level Developer.
+👩‍💻 I'm currently a Python Backend Developer.

-📊 I’m also delving into data science, focusing on data analysis and predictive modeling.
 <br/>
 <hr/>
 💻⚡ Stack